THUDM/GLM-4/demo/intel_device_demo/itrex/README_en.md

 ## Installing Dependencies

-Before starting the inference, please install the dependencies in `basic_demo`, and you need to install the dependencies in this directory:
+Before starting the inference, please install the dependencies in `inference`, and you need to install the dependencies in this directory:
 ```shell
 pip install -r requirements.txt
 ```